Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Checking back the continuous ping after 1 minute, there’s a brief moment of requests time outs, but the ping continues afterward.

 If 1 minute is too long, you can adjust the Health Check parameters on your gateway to a lower value.
-More information can be found in this KB Add a gateway - Sophos Firewall.
+For more information, see this KB: Add a gateway—Sophos Firewall.

 Checking the packet capture from before, we can see that the traffic is now being forwarded to reds2 as reds1 is currently offline.